SuperOfficeDocs/superoffice-docs/docs/ui/blogic-screen-elements/element-table.md

 | sizeAttributes_absoluteWidth  | Sets a fixed width for this element               |

 > [!NOTE]
-> If multiple child elements have verticalSpace=rest, the remaining space will be divided equally.<br/>Size attributes apply only to child elements that support dynamic resizing.
+> If multiple child elements have verticalSpace=rest, the remaining space will be divided equally.<br>Size attributes apply only to child elements that support dynamic resizing.
 If not supported, these attributes will be ignored.